Nfleig/Genetic-Algorithm-Battle-Demo/README.md

 CONTROLS:

-ESC - Open/Close Menu
+ESC - Open/Close Menu,
-WASD/Arrow Keys - Move the camera.
+WASD/Arrow Keys - Move the camera,
 Right Click - Rotate the camera

 Hover over units to see their attributes, left click on a unit to pin it's attribute display.